 On instructions of President Paul Biya Minister of State, Minster of Justice and Keeper of the Seals, Laurent Esso, led a ministerial delegation to Belgium that met with the Cameroon Community in Brussels on Saturday the 5th of August 2017 to explain the thorny issues in regards to the so-called Anglophone problem.
-Hosted by Ambassador Daniel Evina Abe'e, the Minister was accompanied by Minister of External Relations, Lejeunne Mbella Mbella, the Director of Legislation at the Ministry of Justice, Dr. Gaston Kenfack Douaijni, and Mr. Tanyitiku Enoh Achuo.
+Hosted by Ambassador Daniel Evina Abe'e, the Minister was accompanied by Minister of External Relations, Lejeunne Mbella Mbella, the Director of Legislation at the Ministry of Justice, Dr. Gaston Kenfack Douajni, and Attaché at the Prime minister's Office, Mr. Tanyitiku Enoh Achuo.

 "Whether you are federating or confederating, including the creation of a communication platform among you, my desire is for you to organize your various Associations in order to facilitate working relations between you and the Embassy," says Ambassador Daniel Evina Abe'e, Head of Mission to the Kingdom of Belgium and the European Union.

 He was speaking on Saturday, 24th June 2017 in Brussels to the Presidents and members of Cameroonian Associations based in Belgium.